psycholalia/ticketing-system-test/README.md

 ### Features
 - Implement a single table design model for DynamoDB
+- Fully implement a delete board workflow on the front end
 - Enable multiple users to interact with this application at once
 - Implement a soft delete functionality
 - Implement a My Boards functionality where a user could see all the boards that they have created in the application and toggle in between them without losing data